The Wise Artist: What It Takes to Complete the Work

 By the time I reached this chapter, I had spent nearly nine months almost entirely inside this work.
 What began as an intrigue with Shimanishi’s extract widened into a much larger journey through mineral science, water, agriculture, geology, and hydrology, and only then narrowed into alchemy, where the work became more demanding still—an extended cycle of reading, failed interpretations, returns to the same passages, and a kind of fixation on a single problem that did not release its hold.

-What also struck me was that this stretch of work was unlike any other period in my life.
-I do not think I can say that strongly enough.
-I had already lived through a highly demanding academic and medical career—two decades in one of the most intense specialties in medicine, years of teaching, writing, publishing, and working at a pace that ICU colleagues even remarked on repeatedly.
-That was followed by five years of uninterrupted pressure during Covid, trying to save lives while fighting institutions that weren’t.
+What is relevant here is that this stretch of work has been unlike any other period in my life.
+I do not think I can assert that strongly enough.
+I have already lived through a highly demanding academic and medical career—two decades in one of the most intense specialties in medicine, years of teaching, writing, publishing, and working at a pace that even my ICU colleagues and superiors remarked on.
+That was followed by five years of uninterrupted pressure during Covid, trying to save lives while fighting institutions that weren’t, and who paid me back by ending my “system career” and revoking my three specialty certifications.

-Another new dimension for me was that I did not reach this point through speed, cleverness, or by expertly reading, understanding, and organizing information.
-I was instead forced to stay with the material for a long time, asking the same questions again and again, and working through repeated failed interpretations.
-The easier readings gave way first.
-Only then did deeper meanings begin to appear.
-This dynamic happened on the science side, too.
-From Volcanoes to Vitality is undergoing its 5th revision, driven by the iterative developments of its core conceptual framework and theory.
+Another aspect of this labor is that it wasn't driven by speed, cleverness, or by expertly reading, understanding, and organizing information, as my typical work has unfolded in the past.
+For this, I was forced to stay with the material for a long time, asking the same questions again and again, reconstructing collapsed theories and failed interpretations.
+The easier readings and early theories came together quickly.
+Only then did deeper meanings and more sound theories begin to emerge.
+From Volcanoes to Vitality is undergoing its 5th revision currently, driven by the iterative developments of its core conceptual framework.

-What I am trying to say is that, at a certain point, I began to feel trapped in the same pattern of work I was trying to describe.
+What I am trying to say is that, at a certain point, I began to feel trapped in the same pattern of work that the work itself was describing.

 I am not claiming equivalence with Shimanishi, nor with the author of The Six Keys.
 But the path described in these texts—prolonged effort, isolation, and repeated failure before finally emerging—began to look like a requirement for the work itself.